-The MDCAT stands for National Medical and Dental College Admission Test, or otherwise known as the MDCAT or National MDCAT.
+The MDCAT stands for National Medical and Dental College Admission Test, otherwise known as the MDCAT or National MDCAT.
 This is the official test medical student aspirants have to take to qualify for a medical school and to help the admissions offices assess if you are a good fit for them.
-The initial testing body was the University of Health Science (UHS), but in 2020, the testing body changed and the test was conducted by the Pakistan Medical Commission (PMC).
-The PMC conducts tests for the whole of Pakistan whereas UHS used to conduct tests only for the Punjab region in Pakistan.
+The initial testing body was the PMC (Pakistan Medical Commission), but in 2022, the testing body changed and the MDCAT 2023 will be conducted by the Pakistan Medical and Dental Commission (PMDC).

 Those awaiting their results for the FSc and A-levels are eligible to appear for the MDCAT.
 Those who have passed their intermediate (FSC pre-medical) examination are required to have scored at least 70% of marks for the examination.
-This means they need to have scored 770 out of 1000 or more to be eligible to apply for MDCAT.
-For those who have given their A-Level Examinations and (FSC pre-medical) Examination, as per the outbreak of Covid-19, students could sit for the MDCAT even if they had not given their 12 grade or A-2 (A-Level second year) examinations.
+This means they need to have scored 770 out of 1100 or more to be eligible to apply for MDCAT.

-Those awaiting their results for the Fsc and A-levels are eligible to appear for the MDCAT.
-For Fs, you are required to have taken pre-medical subjects, while for A-levels, you need to have taken Biology as a subject.
+Those awaiting their results for the FSc and A-levels are eligible to appear for the MDCAT.
+For FSc, you are required to have taken pre-medical subjects, while for A-levels, you need to have taken Biology as a subject.

 There are five subjects for the MDCAT examination.
 This is the revised criteria for 2021.
 There used to be negative marking before the 2020 revision but that is not the case anymore, along with the total marks, before 1050 marks and now 210 marks.
 Below is the PMC MDCAT examination structure with the subject and marks breakdown: